Since the day I have started writing, I get a lot of requests suggesting the topics I should write on.

 GZ is righting lever.
-It is the force that brings the ship back when inclined to an angle by external force.
+It is the force that brings the ship back when inclined to an angle by an external force.

-Whereas the center of buoyancy (B) changes with the heel as the underwater area would change when vessel is inclined.
+Whereas the center of buoyancy (B) changes with the heel as the underwater area would change when the vessel is inclined.

-GZ curve is the curve drawn for the length of righting lever (GZ) against the angle of heel.
+GZ curve is the curve drawn for the length of the righting lever (GZ) against the angle of heel.

-The significance of the area under GZ curve is that it represents the amount of work required to bring the ship to that angle of heel.
+The significance of the area under the GZ curve is that it represents the amount of work required to bring the ship to that angle of heel.

-In other words, it will also be the the force available to bring the ship back to its original position or the force available to counter the external force that is causing the ship to heel.
+In other words, it will also be the force available to bring the ship back to its original position or the force available to counter the external force that is causing the ship to heel.

 GZ and damage stability

-So when a ship is damaged and is arrived at an equilibrium, one thing we want is it to have some dynamic stability to withstand the usual weather conditions.
+So when a ship is damaged and is arrived at equilibrium, one thing we want is it to have some dynamic stability to withstand the usual weather conditions.

 The minimum dynamic stability required after the assumed damage cases is defined in MARPOL and IBC.

-But we can believe that IMO came to these values to ensure that ship can withstand normal weather conditions at sea.
+But we can believe that IMO came to these values to ensure that the ship can withstand normal weather conditions at sea.

 And it is required that

-The final waterline, taking into account the sinkage, heel and trim, shall be below the lower edge of any opening through which the progressive flooding can take place.
+The final waterline, taking into account the sinkage, heel, and trim, shall be below the lower edge of any opening through which the progressive flooding can take place.